meegpipe/meegpipe/tutorials/batman/README.md

    single-block files.

 3. [Extract features from the Arterial Blood Pressure (ABP) data][abp-feat] contained in the BATMAN recordings.
+We want to get such features for each experimental manipulation

 4. [Extract heart-rate variability (HRV) features][hrv-feat] from the [ECG][ecg]
-   data.
+   data, for each experimental manipulation.

-5. Getting [PVT response time statistics][pvt-feat] from the PVT response events.
+5. Getting [PVT response time statistics][pvt-feat] from the PVT response events, for each experimental manipulation.

 [getting_raw]: ./getting_raw_data.md
 [splitting]: ./splitting_raw_data.md